pandas-dev/pandas/doc/source/contributing.rst

 this because a local copy of ``numpydoc`` is included in the *pandas* source code.

-It is easiest to :ref:`create a development environment <contributing-dev_env>`, then install:
+It is easiest to :ref:`create a development environment <contributing.dev_env>`, then install:

 ::